 Alternatively you can skip the navigation by pressing 'Enter'.

-What is your experience of work and what did you learn from this experience?
-This unit will enable you to reflect upon what you have learned from work and support you in improving how you learn at work.
+What is your experience of work and what have you learned from this experience?
+This free course, Working life and learning, will enable you to reflect upon what you have learned from work and will support you in improving how you learn at work.
 It will encourage you to think critically about work-based learning and review your own professional knowledge and skills.